GitHub CI/CD

 This workflow deploys changes to Kinsta automatically whenever you push to the main branch.
 To automate the deployment, you need to define how the deployment will happen using a YAML file.

-In your GitHub repository, create a new directory called .github/workflows inside this directory, create a new file called deploy.yml and add the following content to the file, replacing your-site with the folder name from the path on your Kinsta site and your-repo with your GitHub repository name:
+In your GitHub repository, create a new directory called .github/workflows inside this directory, create a new file called deploy.yml and add the following content to the file, replacing your-site with the folder name from the path on your Kinsta site:

 name: Deploy to Kinsta